josefmana/demcrit/README.md

-# Validation of probable PDD algorithms
+# Validation of Algorithms for Parkinson's Disease Dementia

 This package is not intended for a widespread public use.
 The idea is to: